gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Even Blazes?"

-Gumption shrugged again.
+"Thoughtful came around,"
-"Thoughtful came around.
+Gumption said.
-Maybe Blazes will too some day."
+"Maybe Blazes will too some day."

 "I'm not holding my breath,"
 Maddy shot back.

-Furious at Thoughtful's betrayal, and at Bee Six Vee for siding with her,
+Furious at Thoughtful and Bee Six Vee,
 Blazes had stormed off as soon as they were out of Heck.
 Thoughtful had just shrugged when Maddy asked her if she was afraid of the angry tiger.
 "I'm a rabbit,"